Antony-evm/Unemployment_and_Participation_Rates_from_FRED/README.md

 ## Motivation

 This project is to delve into the world of performing basic EDA.
-It is beginner friendly & easy to follow, with reproducable examples and will help anyone getting started using python for data analysis.
+It is beginner friendly & easy to follow, with reproducable examples that will help anyone getting started using python for data analysis.

 ## What data are we handling?